commutatus/awesome/domains/engineering/secure/auto_db_backup.md

 	end
 	```

-	This is how a demo model file looks.
+	This is how a demo model file with mimimum complexity configuration looks like.
 All the variables in this particular file are being fetched from the OS' environment variables (these were set through cloud66).
 There can be alternative ways to fetch these variables.
 The name, username and password of the database will be available on cloud66 (refer image below).
 A bucket was created to store these backups.
 A slack application was created to integrate a bot who sends the status of a backup.

 	The config file can be edited in a terminal based text editor or (be copied to the server).

 	[![environment-variables-c66](/assets/images/environment-variables-c66.png)](/assets/images/environment-variables-c66.png)

-3. To generate a backup use command `backup perform -t <backup model name>`.
+3. Automation: To generate a backup use command `backup perform -t <backup model name>`.
 A cron job can be used for automatic backups.
 The command will differ in that case `/usr/local/bin/backup perform -t caif_backup`.
 On Rails, use the [`whenever` gem](https://github.com/javan/whenever) schedule cron.
 Contents of crontab can be listed using `crontab -l`.